-RNA virus infections, such as rhinovirus and respiratory syncytial virus, induce exacerbations in patients with chronic obstructive pulmonary disease (COPD) and asthma, and the inflammation is corticosteroid refractory.
-The main aim of this study is to establish a murine model induced by a Toll-like receptor 3 (TLR3) agonist, a RNA virus mimic, and investigate the response to corticosteroid.
+RNA virus infections, such as rhinovirus and respiratory syncytial virus, induce exacerbations in patients with COPD and asthma, and the inflammation is corticosteroid refractory.
+The main aim of this study is to establish a murine model induced by a Toll-like receptor 3 (TLR3) agonist, an RNA virus mimic, and investigate the response to corticosteroid.

-A/J mice were given polyinosinic-polycytidylic acid (poly(I:C)), a TLR3 agonist, intranasally, in the presence or absence of cigarette smoke exposure.
-Inflammatory cell accumulation and CXCL1, IFNs and CXCL10 productions in bronchoalveolar lavage fluid (BALF) were determined by flow cytometry and ELISA, respectively, and airway hyperresponsiveness (AHR) to histamine/methacholine was determined by a two-chambered, double-flow plethysmography system.
+A/J mice were given polyinosinic-polycytidylic acid (poly[I:C]), a TLR3 agonist, intranasally, in the presence or absence of cigarette smoke exposure.
+Inflammatory cell accumulation and C-X-C motif chemokine (CXCL) 1, interferon (IFN), and CXCL10 production in BAL fluid (BALF) were determined by flow cytometry and enzyme-linked immunosorbent assay, respectively, and airway hyperresponsiveness (AHR) to histamine/methacholine was determined by a two-chambered, double-flow plethysmography system.
 BALB/c and C57BL/6J mice were also used for comparisons.

-Intranasal treatment of poly(I:C) significantly induced airway neutrophilia, production of CXCL1, IFN-β and CXCL10, necrotic cell accumulation in BALF, and also increased airway responsiveness to histamine or methacholine inhalation.
-These poly(I:C)-dependent airway inflammation and AHR were not inhibited by the corticosteroid fluticasone propionate (FP; up to 0.5 mg/ml intranasal), although FP strongly inhibited LPS (TLR4 agonist)-induced airway neutrophilia.
-Furthermore, cigarette smoke exposure significantly increased TLR3 expression in murine lung tissue, and exacerbated poly(I:C)-induced neutrophilia and AHR.
+Intranasal treatment of poly(I:C) significantly induced airway neutrophilia; production of CXCL1, IFN-β, and CXCL10; and necrotic cell accumulation in BALF.
+It also increased airway responsiveness to histamine or methacholine inhalation.
+This poly(I:C)-dependent airway inflammation and AHR was not inhibited by the corticosteroid fluticasone propionate (FP) (up to 0.5 mg/mL intranasal), although FP strongly inhibited lipopolysaccharide (TLR4 agonist)-induced airway neutrophilia.
+Furthermore, cigarette smoke exposure significantly increased TLR3 expression in murine lung tissue and exacerbated poly(I:C)-induced neutrophilia and AHR.